AevaOnline/reading/README.md

-# Reading Materials
+# Library // Archive //

-This repo contains copies of publications and papers that I have read so that I can find them again later.
+This repository contains copies of publications and papers that I have read, or plan to read soon.

-I do not own the copyright to any of these.
+I do not own the copyright to any of these -- nor do I track whether they are copyright or not.
+I make no guarantees whatsoever about any of this content.

-Where reasonable, I'll maintain an index of the sources from where I downloaded things.
-However, for historical reasons, a lot of these files don't have attribution attached.
+Inclusion in this repository does not constitute endorsement or agreement.

-This repository is NOT intended for distribution, but only as an archive of things I've read.
-Again, I don't claim ownership over any of this.
+This repository is not intended for distribution, but only as an archive for my own use.